 While there have been huge strides made in making vehicles safer, including crumple zones in the front and rear, there is little to protect occupants when hit from either side.
 Now imagine what would happen if an 80,000-pound commercial truck sped through a red light and hit the side of a 4,000-pound passenger vehicle.
 The consequences would be cataclysmic, and that is not an overstatement.
 Large trucks and commercial vehicles involved in side-impact, or T-bone collisions, can cause traumatic and life-altering injuries.
 The victim, facing years of physical pain, is also forced to face the fact that they have been left with financial instability as well.

 The trucking company already has a team of lawyers in place ready to defend them.
 Who do you have on your side?
-The Augusta truck accident attorneys at Chris Hudson Law Group is ready to take your side.
-We help Augusta accident victims get the maximum amount of compensation they are entitled to.
+The personal injury attorneys at Chris Hudson Law Group in Augusta, GA are ready to take your side.
+We help truck accident victims get the maximum amount of compensation they are entitled to.
 Want more information on how we can help?
-Call us today at 706-863-6600, and we’ll schedule a free consultation to talk about your case.

 Definition of a T-Bone Truck Accident